-Course: Service Design
+Type: Service Design, Product Design

 How might tourism become more resilient and life-centered while simultaneously expanding the economic growth of Costa Rica?

-Through our research with Costa Rica tourism industry leaders, local makers, and travelers who have been to Costa Rica, we discovered people look for genuine connections between experiences and tangibility, with souvenirs extending stories of people beyond time and space.
+Through our research with Costa Rica tourism industry leaders, local makers, and travelers who have been to Costa Rica, we discovered:

 ‘Soulvenir’ is a service that matches local makers and travelers through local experiences and products, while providing opportunities for local businesses to collaborate with each other.

-Through sharing knowledge, ‘Soulvenir’ allows local makers and travelers to connect, providing cross-cultural (locals to travelers) and multi-disciplinary (makers to makers) exchange that shares the culture and strengthens resilience within the tourism ecosystem in Costa Rica.
+Through sharing knowledge, Soulvenir allows local makers and travelers to connect, providing cross-cultural (locals to travelers) and multi-disciplinary (makers to makers) exchange that shares the culture and strengthens resilience within the tourism ecosystem in Costa Rica.

-Tailored Suggestions
+Tailored Experiences

-Authentic Local Experiences
+Hyper-connected Local Experiences

 Digital Twin